strands-project/strands_tabletop_perception/qsr_kb/README.md

-# STRANDS QSR Knowledge representation, reasoning and visualisation
+# QSR KB and Visualisation

 Knowledge representation of and reasoning about QSRs using SWI-Prolog.
 Specialized predicades can be used to visualize QSRs in RVIZ.